RadheyaM/Factory-Planner/README.md

 One issue - on very small screens the detail page tables overflow a little but there is a lot of information to be crammed in and it is still readable if not very pretty.

 # Deployment
 This site is deployed using Heroku combined with a Github repository updated from the IDE using Git.
 Once you have an Heroku account and have linked that with your Github account you can create a 'new' project by clicking that button in the top right corner, in the current version.
-Enter the name and regonal information and in the next page click the 'Connect to Github' option and select the appropriate repository from your Github (or link the accounts and then do so, if not yet linked).
+Enter the name and regional information and in the next page click the 'Connect to Github' option and select the appropriate repository from your Github (or link the accounts and then do so, if not yet linked).

 Enter the appropriate configuration variables in the settings tab of Heroku.
 If you do not know what to do here then find help for your specific case.
 Once the appropriate settings in Heroku match those in your repository you can navigate to the 'Deploy' tab of the Heroku dashboard.